Play Dead (upcoming film): Production

 In February 2025, it was announced that Jaume Collet-Serra would be directing a psychological thriller film, from a script by Peter Stanley-Ward and Natalie Conway.
-Principal photography began in May 2025, in Melbourne with Stephen F. Windon serving as the cinematographer, when Noah Jupe, Matthias Schweighöfer, Patrick Gibson, Andreas Pietschmann, Sean Keenan, Joel Jackson, and Fraser Anderson rounded out the cast.
+Principal photography began in May 2025 in Melbourne, with Stephen F. Windon serving as the cinematographer.
+Concurrently, Noah Jupe, Matthias Schweighöfer, Patrick Gibson, Andreas Pietschmann, Sean Keenan, Joel Jackson, Fraser Anderson, and Harrison Quast were announced as part of the cast.

+Release

+In April 2026, Netflix acquired distribution rights to the film.